kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 ## Channels

 Channels are additional accounts that are used internally in the Kin SDK to increase the performance of the server.
 Simply put, if you have X channels, you will be able to perform X transactions at the same time.
+The concept of channels is only relevant to our back-end server SDKs and not the client SDKs.

 ## Cold Storage Account